Sardinen in Olivenpaste à la Christian Lohse – "keine Suppe, aber auch geil" | Maître Philippe & Filles

 Preparation:

-Clean the fennel bulb and blanch in lightly salted water until al dente, then cut the green tips into approx. 2 cm pieces.
-Use the whites for other uses (I made a quick and easy salad of finely chopped fennel, fresh cherry tomatoes and basil tonight in a tangy olive oil, lemon, fleur de sel and pepper dressing).
-Blanch the scallops briefly, cut in half lengthways and fry in a pan until they turn dark on the edges.
+Clean the fennel bulb and blanch it in lightly salted water until it is al dente, then cut the green tips into pieces of around 2 cm.
+Use the white part for something else (this evening I made a quick and easy salad with finely chopped fennel, fresh cocktail tomatoes and basil in a tangy dressing made from olive oil, lemon, fleur de sel and pepper).
+Blanch the fennel briefly, cut it in half lengthways and fry it in a pan until the strands turn dark.
 Fry the tomatoes too.
-If you use our confit tomatoes: just put them in the pan as they are and fry until they are nice and crispy.
-If you use fresh tomatoes: cut them in half, season with salt and pepper and sauté in a little oil until they fall apart.
-Roughly chop the basil leaves and add to the tomatoes.
+If you are using our confit tomatoes: just put them in the pan as they are and fry until they are nice and crispy.
+If you are using fresh tomatoes: halve them, season with salt and pepper and fry in a little oil until they fall apart.
+Roughly chop the basil leaves and add them to the tomatoes.

-Arrange the sardines on one (or more) plates, spread all the prepared ingredients on top, drizzle with balsamic vinegar and season with Piment d'Espelette.
+Arrange the sardines on one (or more) plate(s), spread all the prepared ingredients over them, drizzle with balsamic vinegar and season with piment d'Espelette .

 Sardines in olive paste

-The conclusion: this "recipe", which is actually more of a kind of serving suggestion for advanced users, is a single taste explosion!
-Mediterranean and sun-kissed, "gourmand" through and through, as one would say in France.
-Every bite makes you want more, the aromatic sardine is wonderfully caught by a colorful canon of tart-fruity olive paste, sweet tomatoes with spicy basil, dark-sweet balsamic vinegar, the nice and spicy Piment d'Espelette and the fresh, crunchy vegetables.
-You don't really need bread for this.
-A glass of wine should not be missing (see below)!
+The conclusion: this "recipe", which is actually more of a serving suggestion for advanced diners, is a real explosion of flavors!
+Mediterranean and sun-kissed, totally "gourmand" as they would say in France.
+Every bite makes you want more, the aromatic sardine is wonderfully complemented by a colorful canon of tart, fruity olive paste, sweet tomatoes with spicy basil, dark-sweet balsamic vinegar, the beautifully spicy Piment d'Espelette and the fresh, crisp vegetables.
+You don't really need any bread with it.
+A glass of wine shouldn't be missing though (see below)!

-Our wine recommendation: The Tears of Anima 2016 from Herdade do Portocarro goes perfectly with this unspeakably aromatic dish.
-It has just the right level of power and character to bring out all of the sardine's flavors and bring them out even more, without overpowering them.
+Our wine recommendation: The wonderful Coteaux d'Aix-en-Provence Rosé 2023 from Hecht & Bannier goes perfectly with this incredibly aromatic meal.
+It has just the right level of power and character to underline all the flavors of the sardine and bring them out even more, without dominating them.

-Sardines in olive paste - recipe on p.
-185 in "Lohses Mundwerk"
+Sardines in olive paste – recipe on page 185 in "Lohses Mundwerk"

 - - -